 Magento 2 has been around for several years now.
 But Magento recently announced an 'end of life' date of June 2020 for the original Magento 1 platform.
 Meaning support will cease to exist for it after this date, and Magento 2 will become the company's sole focus.
 So here are a few specific notes you should know on how Magento 2 can help streamline your hosting performance:

 - Response time.
 Magento already offers a loading speed of less than one second.
 And Magento 2 comes with built-in Full Page Cache (FPM) plugin, so Magento store owners won’t need to add another cache to improve the speed further.

 - Architecture.
 Magento 2 developers have increased the performance of the platform by adding various new technologies - notably Apache, Composer, Symfony, Nginx 1.7 and many more.
 This has not only improved the page loading speed, but also made it a lot lighter.

-- Customisation.
-Most extensions are now available as built-in modules, making customisation of your site a lot easier without the need to install various new tools.
+- Customization.
+Most extensions are now available as built-in modules, making customization of your site a lot easier without the need to install various new tools.
 For example, in Magento 1 you had to install an extension to add multi-sites and multi-stores.
 But this now comes built-in in Magento 2.

 Loading Magento in 2.6 milliseconds...